Dionisiy/CA/for-loops-in-javascript-quiz.md

 * What best describes the function of a for loop?

-Answer: It loops through a block of code a determinable number of times
+**Answer**: It loops through a block of code a determinable number of times

-Which of the following for loops prints “0 5 10 15 20 25”\/
+* Which of the following for loops prints “0 5 10 15 20 25”\/

 \/\/1\/\/